Harshbhinder01/Assignment_1_semi_2_harsh/README.md

 Harshdeep Bhinder

 ## Assignment
-Assignment [assignment number]: [Indicate the name and description of the current assignment]
+Assignment 1: [Indicate the name and description of the current assignment]
 ## Assignment
 Assignment 2: the name of this assignment is applying object-oriented design abstraction, inheritance and ploymorphism.
 This assignment will focus on content from the second module - that is Abstraction, Inheritance and Polymorphism.
-## Encapsulation
-[use this section to explain how Encapsulation was achieved in the BankAccount class.]
+Assignment 3 : the name if this assignment is Design patterns. this assignment will focouse on scalability and maintainablilty of code.